mjpritchard/test-decap-help/content/docs/interactive-computing/jasmin-notebooks-service.md

 ---
 aliases: /article/4851-jasmin-notebook-service
-date: 2023-03-20 12:25:18
 description: Jupyter Notebooks service on JASMIN
 slug: jasmin-notebooks-service
 tags:
 - Jupyter
-- notebook server
-- Two-step verification
 title: JASMIN Notebooks Service
 ---

-The JASMIN Notebook Service provides access to [Jupyter Notebooks](https://jupyter.org/) in the web browser.
+The JASMIN Notebooks Service provides access to [Jupyter Notebooks](https://jupyter.org/) in the web browser.

 ## What is a Jupyter Notebook?